 - 2. The functioning of the Committees will be governed by the provisions of the Bylaws and these Regulations.
-The secretary of the Board and, in his absence, the vice secretary, will act as Committee secretary.
+The Secretary of the Board and, in his absence, the Deputy Secretary, will act as Committee secretary.
 Committees will meet following a call by their respective Chairmen.
 Committees will draw up an annual action plan of which they shall give an account to the Board of Directors and report on its progress from time to time.
 Where not specifically stipulated, the operating rules set forth in these Regulations in relation to the Board will apply to the Committees, provided that they are compatible with the nature and function of those Committees. - The documentation of the Committees' meetings will be made available to the rest of the directors after the meeting is held, unless their respective chairmen decide otherwise for duly justified reasons.

 - 4. Minutes will be recorded of the resolutions approved in Committees' meetings, on the terms provided by the Board of Directors.
 A copy of the minutes will be immediately available to all Board members and the activities and work carried on by the Committees will be reported and reviewed at the first Board meeting thereafter. - 5.
-The Committees' activities shall be reported to the annual Shareholders' General Meetings.
+The Committees' activities shall be reported to the annual General Shareholders' Meetings. - 6.
+In the execution of their functions, the Committees must maintain among them the proper communication and coordination to facilitate the proper functioning of the corporate governance model approved by the Board of Directors.
+For this purpose, periodic meetings shall be held between the Chairman of the Board of Directors and the Chairpersons of the Board's Committees.